-The evaluator reviewed [ST] and identified that it describes peripheral interfaces for analog audio out, video, USB keyboard/mouse, and USB CAC devices.
+The evaluator reviewed the ST and identified that they each describe peripheral interfaces for analog audio out, video, and USB keyboard/mouse.
 There is no reference to other security-relevant peripheral interface types.
 The evaluator separately reviewed product documentation (e.g. operational guidance and marketing materials on vendor website).
 In no cases were separate physical interfaces observed to have been omitted from the ST.